What is ozone gas?

-It is a toxic blue gas freezing to purple solid at −193 °C. Ozone is one of the strongest oxidizing agents that oxidize silver (I) to silver (II) and is used for converting olefins into aldehydes, ketones, or carboxylic acids.
+It is a toxic blue gas freezing to a purple solid at −193 °C. It is one of the strongest oxidizing agents that oxidize silver (I) to silver (II).
+It is used for converting alkenes or olefins into aldehydes, ketones, or carboxylic acids.

 It may be observed that the nitrogen dioxide and chlorine atoms are continually regenerated which causes to damage the O3 balances in the upper atmosphere.

 Ozone has a planar structure with O-O-O angle equal to 116.78° and O-O chemical bond lengths equal to 1.28 Å. The central oxygen atom in the molecule is sp2 hybridized with one lone pair.

 |Molar mass||47,997 g/mol|

 |Density||2.144 mg/cm3 at 0 °C|

-|Melting point||−192.2 °C, −313.9|
+|Melting point||−192.2 °C|

-|Boiling point||−112 °C, −170 °F|
+|Boiling point||−112 °C|

-|Solubility in water||1.05 g/L at 0 °C|
+|Solubility in water||1.05 g/l at 0 °C|

-Ozone reacts with dry powdered alkali to formed red-brown paramagnetic ozonides.
+- Ozone reacts with dry powdered alkali to form red-brown paramagnetic ozonides.
 The stability of ozonide decreasing in the sequence of decreasing the cationic size (cesium > rubidium > potassium > sodium and barium > strontium > calcium) or increasing polarizing power.
 Lithium ozonide is known as amine like LiO3, 4NH3.

 It was also obtained by the anodic oxidation of a concentrated aqueous solution of perchloric acid at 50 °C. Pure ozone gas may be obtained by fractional distillation of a blue liquid mixture of O3-O2.